onearmbandit/wacoal-test/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 49.06	20230303 =

+* New: Custom post type inclusion and exclusion lists added.
+Thanks to @jblifestyles from @hivedigital.
+* Code: Add Gutenberg helper functions.

 = 49.05	20230210 =